 Engineering companies will perform the main part of this WP.
 There will be a separate local company for each laboratory, as specific knowledge of the local conditions is mandatory.

-The pre-feasibility studies will include geological studies of the sites, analysis of available rock samples and simulations of rock mechanics.
-The main topics to be addressed in the prefeasibility studies of each six sites are:
+The feasibility studies will include geological studies of the sites, analysis of available rock samples and simulations of rock mechanics.
+As a guideline, the topics to be addressed for each seven sites are summarized in Table 3: